shundhammer/qdirstat/README.md

-    - Directory: name with appended slash to easier recognize what it is, type (directory), subtree total size, total items, total files, total subdires, latest modification time in the entire subtree; directory own size, user, group, permissions both as rwxrwxrwx and octal, modification time of the directory node itself (that was never shown before).
+    - Directory: name with appended slash to easier recognize what it is, type (directory), subtree total size, total items, total files, total subdirs, latest modification time in the entire subtree; directory own size, user, group, permissions both as rwxrwxrwx and octal, modification time of the directory node itself (that was never shown before).